TECHNICAL GUIDE

 LocationMinimum IPProtects against

-Indoor / under cover, dryIP2X – IP4XFinger/solid-object contact; no specific water protection
+Indoor, under cover, dryIP2X – IP4XContact with solid objects; no specific water protection

-Outdoor, general exposureIP44Solid objects >1mm and splashing water from any direction
+Outdoor, general exposureIP44Solid objects of 1 mm and greater, and splashing water from any direction

-Heavy rain / hose-down cleaningIP55 – IP65Dust ingress and low-pressure water jets from any direction
+Heavy rain or hose-down cleaningIP55 – IP65Dust ingress and low-pressure water jets from any direction

 Earthing and Bonding for Temporary Installations